ARTICLES OF PRACTICE (CHURCH POLITY)

 The church shall form committees for special tasks as needed.
 These shall include the following:

-Section 1: The Pastoral Salary Committee shall be composed of the treasurer, one representative from each of the boards, and one representative from the congregation.
-This Committee shall review the pastor’s salary and shall recommend any changes to the church at the fourth quarterly meeting.
+Section 1: Pastoral Committee—The pastoral committee shall be composed of the treasurer, one representative from each of the boards, and one representative from the church.
+Each board shall choose its representative.
+The representative from the elder board shall serve as the committee’s chairman.
+In consultation with the pastor, the committee will periodically review the pastor’s performance, compensation, and contract.
+Any recommended changes based on the committee’s review shall be presented to the church at a regular business meeting.

-Section 2: The Nominating Committee shall present a slate of officers for the church to consider at the fourth quarterly meeting.
+Section 2: Nominating Committee—The nominating committee shall present a slate of officers for the church to consider at the last regular meeting of the year.

-Section 3: The Fellowship Committee shall schedule, plan, and recruit help for social activities, in consultation with the trustees.
+Section 3: Fellowship Committee—The fellowship committee shall schedule, plan, and recruit help for social activities, in consultation with the trustees.

 Section 1: Duties—Members shall strive to conduct their lives “worthy of the Lord” (Col 1:10).
 They shall also bear equally, according to their ability, the necessary expenses of the church, and shall attend, when practical, all the meetings of the church with punctuality and diligence, especially those on the Sabbath and those for the transaction of business.